 The second reason this book is great on audio?
 It’s LONG.
 It clocks in at over 800 pages or almost 30hrs of audiobook time.
 The narrators sucked me in and those 30 hrs flew by.

 I will say, this book made me consider my White Privilege in a way no non-fiction book could have.
-It’s a heavy story, but very worth the read.
+It’s a heavy story, but very worth the read and a great book for book clubs.

 I adored Bennett’s debut book The Mothers so I was nervous to read her sophomore novel.
-Sometimes the next novel doesn’t live up to the first, but The Vanishing Half totally does.
+Sometimes the next novel doesn’t live up to the first, but The Vanishing Half absolutely does with this wonderful and thought-provoking book.

 When they meet up again 20 years later through their own daughters, the result is a stunning portrayal of the ties that tether us to our families.
 This is one of the must-read books about sisters and family drama books!
 It is also an amazing book for book clubs because there is so much to discuss.